jboelaert/awesom_dev_version/index.md

 SOMs.
 They can be used either through the web-based interface (called by `aweSOM()`) or through command-line functions.
 The package relies on the `kohonen` package for the training of SOMs.

+### Install

+Install the developer version of aweSOM from Github using the devtools package

+    devtools::install_github("jansodoge/awesom_dev_version")

+### aweSOM web-based interface

+An intuitive and user-friendly approach to training and analyzing datasets with self-organizing maps is enabled by the aweSOM web-based interface.
+It allows the user to import data, train a SOM, analyze via the interactive visualizations, download results, and access R-code to replicate results.
+The web-based interface can be launched using the following function.

+    aweSOM::aweSOM()

+### aweSOM command-line functions

+The aweSOM package provides command-line functions that enable functionality similar to the web-based interface.
+Detailed documentation of the command-line functions and their usage within a typical workflow is documented within the vignette, [here](articles/aweSOM-package.html)